 Do you love cats?
 We have the purrrfect free thing to do in Chiang Mai.
 Well, you will need buy a drink or snack, but it is worth it to visit a cat cafe!
 Sit back, relax and enjoy a cup of coffee, tea or another drink, while the little furry lovies give you loads of attention.
 This is great for us, becuase we travel and don’t own any pets.
 So visiting a cat cafe and doing housesitting is a way for us to get a little time with pets.

 We just never made the time for this, as we have done cooking classes in Morocco and Budapest.
 Had we stayed longer we would have.
 We are going to share the thoughts from Elliot, a 10-year-old traveling with his parents “All 7 in 7”.
 He enjoyed his cooking class in Chiang Mai.

 We just never made the time for this, as we have done cooking classes in Morocco and Budapest.
 Had we stayed longer we would have.
-We are going to share the thoughts from our friends from “An Epic Education”, who loved their fruit carving class in Chiang Mai.

 This may not be for the kids, but parents will appreciate a massage.
 Thai is twist and turn, poke and prod.
 If you don’t like the Thai massage, just ask for an Oil massage, which is more like a rub.

 Free!
 This is a relaxing park on the southwest corner of Chiang Mai old town, just inside the moat.